lucasvolkmer/d2l-en-branch/chapter_appendix-mathematics-for-deep-learning/geometry-linear-algebraic-ops.md

-# Geometry and Linear Algebraic Operations
+# Geometry and Linear Algebraic OperationsOperações de Geometria e Álgebra Linear
 :label:`sec_geometry-linear-algebraic-ops`

 In :numref:`sec_linear-algebra`, we encountered the basics of linear algebra